nrfconnect/sdk-nrf-bm/doc/nrf-bm/sample/intro/create_sample.rst

       Create New Application from Sample - Quick Pick Menu

 #.
-Click on the name of this sample.
+Click on the name of the sample you want to work with.

    A prompt appears asking to enter the location for the application.
    You can also use the folder button at the top of the quick pick to open a folder picker.